-Prerequisite(s): ENG E101, CHE E111 or CHE E121, and BIO E105 or BIO E121, each with a grade of "C" or higher.
+Prerequisite(s): ENG E101, CHE E111 or CHE E121, and BIO E105, BIO E119, or BIO E121, each with a grade of "C" or higher.

 The history of microbiology and a survey of microbial life.
 The bacteria are studied as characteristic prototypes of all microorganisms.
 These and other microorganisms are discussed, stressing their environment, growth, reproduction, metabolism, and relationship to humans.
+3 hours lecture and 3 hours laboratory.